CollegeOfScripting/JavaScript/README.md

 + Array of Objects - Makes Everything MUCH easier in programming!
   + Many Examples to be linked to!
 + Identity Generator
-+ Number Divisible of Not?
++ Number Divisible of Not
-+ Number Even or Odd?
++ Number Even or Odd
 + Tile Generator
 + Comic Book Maker
 + Pathfinding